 Remember, You Are Not A School

-As a new homeschooler, I set up school in my house.
+As a new homeschooler, I set up a schoolroom in my house.
 This room was complete with desks, a flag, beautiful charts and maps on the wall.

 After a few weeks do you know where my kids were doing their school?
 Lying on the floor, hanging off a couch, outside in the sunshine, and in the kitchen when I was there.